Way of Life Literature

 Publisher of Bible Study Materials

 It is doubtless true that church discipline has been abused at times, but this is no excuse to neglect it.
-Churches are commanded by God to exercise discipline toward erring members (Matthew 18:15-18; 1 Corinthians 5; 2 Thessalonians 3:6-15; 1 Timothy 5:19-20; Titus 3:9-11).
+Churches are commanded by God to exercise discipline toward erring members.
+It is not an optional part of a New Testament church.
+See Matthew 18:15-18; 1 Corinthians 5; 2 Thessalonians 3:6-15; 1 Timothy 5:19-20; Titus 3:9-11.
 Discipline has the two-fold purpose of bringing the sinning church member to repentance and keeping the church body pure so it can be salt and light in this world.
-Proper church discipline is a matter of love—love for God and for holiness, love for the truth, love for Christ’s testimony in the church, and love for the brethren.
-A good study is New Testament Church Discipline by James Crumpton.
-It is available at the Way of Life Literature web site under the church section of the End Times Apostasy Database -- http://www.wayoflife.org.
-There is also a study on church discipline in the Way of Life Encyclopedia of the Bible and Christianity, available from Way of Life Literature.
+Proper church discipline is a matter of love—love for God, love for for holiness, love for the truth, love for Christ’s testimony in the church, and love for the brethren.

-Pastors who refuse to lead their churches in the exercise of discipline are in open rebellion against God and are helping to create the immoral climate that exists in Western civilization today and are fulfilling 2 Timothy 4:3-4.
+Pastors who refuse to lead their churches in the exercise of discipline are in open rebellion against the Chief Shepherd, are helping to create the immoral climate that exists in Western civilization today, and are fulfilling 2 Timothy 4:3-4, regardless of whether they call themselves American Baptists, Southern Baptists, Conservative Baptists, or fundamental Baptists.

 copyright 2013, Way of Life Literature